s4mp41xao/finance-system-monorepo/README.md

 ## Features

+- Register and manage companies and users
-- Create bank accounts linked to companies
+- Create, list, and delete bank accounts linked to companies
-- List all bank accounts for a company
-- List all bank accounts for a user
+- Retrieve all bank accounts associated with a specific company or user
-- Delete bank accounts by ID
+- Perform, list, and delete financial transactions for bank accounts
+- Update and manage company and user information
+- Secure RESTful API endpoints with clear separation of concerns
+- Built with Java 21, Spring Boot, and JPA/Hibernate for robust backend development

 ## Technologies